epadam/CNN-AV1-intra-encoder/source/performance.rst

 **(top) model 1, (bottom) model 2**

-Here it can be seen that model2 start overfitting after 20 epochs, which means it can't
+Here it can be seen that model2 start overfitting after 20 epochs, which may suggest the features the model can learn can only reach 65% accuracy, then the model starts to fit the training dataset.
+Two possible reasons for the encoder to stay at 65% accuracy.
+One is the model only learn the distribution.
+The other reason is that there is not enough data set.

 ----